Burns love poems - Burns & the lassies

 It seems his plan was to escape the legal stramash by sailing to Jamaica and taking Mary with him.
 They exchanged Bibles and possibly matrimonial vows but she died in childbirth at Greenock putting an end to the plan and leaving Burns heart-broken.
 He continued to write about her many years after her death and in such a vein as one might conclude that she, of all his lassies, was the love of his life.

 Mary died in October 1786.
-In the September of that year Jean had given birth to twins.
-These complications were offset by the fact that in July Burns famous Kilmarnock Edition was published for the first time and his status in the world was beginning to change.
+In September of that year Jean had given birth to twins.
+These complications were offset by the fact that in July Burns' famous Kilmarnock Edition was published for the first time and his status in the world was beginning to change.

 Agnes was the daughter of Glasgow surgeon Andrew Craig.
 Several of her ancestors had been ministers.
 She was attractive and cultured.
 She became Mrs McLehose at the age of 17 and bore four children to her husband before leaving him on grounds of cruelty.

 Another mention of love brought reproof again, and counter reproof from Burns, who had agreed with her idea of using the Arcadian names of Clarinda and Sylvander.
-Her resistance to physical intimacy fuelled Burns verbal passions with Burns writing in December 1787 that But with continued denial, the affair declined.
+Her resistance to physical intimacy fuelled Burns verbal passions but with continued denial, the affair declined.

 His thwarted physical passion found expression with Jenny Clow, a servant girl about whom little is known, beyond the fact that she later bore him a son.
 In truth, confusion and turmoil reigned.
 When he returned to see Jean and another set of twins he wrote to Agnes/Clarinda: